 WHO’S DOING THE SHOPPING?

-Sustainability has been a top trending topic on the marketing arena for the last decades, engaging brands and costumers into discussing its relevance about the role that different market actors are called to play.
-Despite the efforts, either pretty insulated actions or collective efforts, purchase behavior is a rough pattern to be shaped.
+Sustainability has been a top trending topic on the marketing arena for the last decade, engaging brands and customers into discussing its relevance about the role that different market actors are called to play.
+Despite the efforts, either pretty insulated actions or collective efforts, purchase behaviour is a rough pattern to be shaped.
 This reluctance to change might root on the emotional and physiological substrates of our brain and its correlates with buying intention.
 This study aimed to describe the pre-frontal cortex activity while observing brand ads targeting sustainability.

 The marvel of the human brain never ceases to amaze us.
 Consuming a staggering 20% of the body’s energy, it humbly operates in the background, tirelessly keeping the brain and body running smoothly, largely unnoticed.
 Astonishingly, the brain’s capacity for information processing is nothing short of remarkable, capable of handling up to 10 million bits per second.
 Unfortunately, our conscious mind can only process up to 50 bits, leaving us blissfully unaware of the vast amount of mental activity transpiring beyond our awareness.